What is a Diuretic?

 Yes, lemon juice is an excellent natural diuretic.
 Lots of people love warm or hot lemon juice.
-Its diuretic effects help to reduce bloating, while the warm water improves circulation and reduces stress.
+Its diuretic effects help to reduce bloating; when mixed with warm water, it can also improve circulation and reduce stress.

 Yes, the pineapple fruit does contain diuretic properties.
-Drink raw pineapple juice for the best results.
+Drinking raw pineapple juice will offer the best results.
 The pineapple’s proteolytic enzyme called Bromelain can increase the body’s need to urinate, but it can also increase your bowel movement rate.

-Yes, because beets are high in potassium, which means they are great at flushing out the system, when they are added to a homemade juice, the juice will have some diuretic properties.
+Yes, because beets are high in potassium, which means they are great at flushing out the system.
+Foods and fluids that are high in potassium can increase urination naturally, thus reducing fluid retention.
+When beets are added to a homemade juice, the juice will have some diuretic properties as a result.

 Yes, apple juice is a natural diuretic.
 Apples contain large quantities of potassium salts.
-Just like beets, apples are a great way to flush out the system.
+Similar to beets, apples are a great way to flush out the system.
 Plus, apples are one of the best fruits for juicing!

-Yes, it is thought that using cranberry juice for diuretic purposes can work to encourage urination of water and sodium.
-There is, however, some debate about whether this juice is the ultimate cure for UTI’s.
+Yes, it is thought that using cranberry juice for diuretic purposes can work to encourage urination and excretion of water and sodium.
+There is, however, some debate about whether this juice is effective in preventing and treating UTI’s.
 Recent evidence suggests that this is a myth that comes from the berry’s diuretic properties.
 In other words, any diuretic should be helpful for UTI patients, including the diuretic cranberry juice.

-Juices can be very high in sugar.
-While this high glucose content is what makes them good diuretics, too much pasteurized juice can become incredibly unhealthy.
-If you do decide to embark on a diet plan that is filled with juices, try to drink homemade or cold pressed juice, both of which tend to have a higher nutrient count than other store-bought juices although still exceeding the recommended sugar intake if not used sparingly
+Before you dive into using juices for all your diuretic needs, it is certainly worth discussing the negative side effects.
+Most important of which is the fact that juices can be very high in sugar.
+While this high glucose content is what makes them good diuretics, too much-pasteurized juice can become incredibly unhealthy.
+Additionally, excess juice consumption is not a good idea for diabetics or others that require restrictions of sugars, total carbohydrates, or calories.
+If you do decide to embark on a diet plan that is filled with juices, try to drink homemade or cold-pressed juice, both of which tend to have a higher overall nutritional value than other store-bought juices, although still exceeding the recommended sugar intake if not used sparingly.

-All diuretics come with some potential negative side effects.
+All diuretics come with some potentially negative side effects.
 The list includes: